-- a) The company had issued cumulative, redeemable preference shares of Rs.800 million containing put option (note 4) and has not complied with the requirement of IFRS-9 with respect to accounting treatment of Compound Financial instruments including in prior years, which constitutes a departure from the said IFRS.
-Preference shares with a put option carries the dilutive effect as per IAS 33 -Earnings per Share.
-The above mentioned accounting treatment restricts the true and fair presentation of the financial statements; - b) The deferred tax liability of Rs.
-54.34 million has not been provided in the financial statements.
-Had the deferred tax liability been provided, the loss for the year would have been increased by Rs.
-54.34 and accumulated loss by Rs.
-54.34 million. - c) 'Trade creditors' include old outstanding balances amounting to Rs.
-332.49 million.
+- b) The company has not provided the amount of preference dividend payable as per the terms under which preference shares were issued; - c) The deferred tax liability of Rs.
+595.41 million has not been provided in the financial statements.
+Had the deferred tax liability been provided, the profit for the year would have been decreased by Rs.
+595.41 million and accumulated loss increased by Rs.
+595.41 million. - d) 'Trade creditors' include old outstanding balances amounting to Rs.
+356.76 million.
 We could not verify the liability through direct confirmations or by applying alternate audit procedures.
-The effect of adjustment, had the liability been verified, could not be determined; - d) Security deposit includes an amount of Rs.
-10.23 million which has not been kept in a separate bank as required under section 217 of the Companies Act, 2017; - e) As discussed in detail in note 14 to the financial statements, the Company has not provided markup, since July 2011 in respect of certain long term financing and short term borrowings.
-The quantum of adjustment, had the markup been provided, and its impact on liabilities and the statement of profit or loss of the Company could not be determined; - f) The company has stated property plant and equipment at the revaluation in the statement of financial position.
-The company has not revalued its assets as per requirements of paragraphs 31 and 34 of
+The effect of adjustment, had the liability been verified, could not be determined; - e) 'Contract liabilities' include old outstanding balances amounting to Rs.
+15.34 million.
+We could not verify the liability through direct confirmations or by applying alternate audit procedures.
+The effect of adjustment, had the liability been verified, could not be determined; - f) Security deposit includes an amount of Rs.
+12.48 million which has not been kept in a separate bank as required under section 217 of the Companies Act, 2017; - g) As discussed in detail in note 14 to the financial statements, the Company has not provided markup, since July 2011 in respect of certain long term financing and short term borrowings.
+The quantum of adjustment, had the markup been provided, and its impact on liabilities and the statement of profit or loss of the Company could not be determined; - h) The company has stated property plant and equipment at the revaluation in the statement of financial position.
+The company has not revalued its assets as per requirements of paragraphs 31 and 34 of IAS-16.
+The quantum of adjustment, had the revaluation been made, could not be determined.
+Further, impairment testing has not been carried out as per requirements of paragraph 12 of IAS-36 'Impairment of Assets' in view of adverse effect on the operational activities.
+Any impact of the same on assets, liabilities and on the statement of profit or loss of the Company could not be determined;